La Trinité-des-Laitiers

 La Trinité-des-Laitiers (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.
 In addition the commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.

+Two rivers the Touquettes and La Guiel flow through the commune.